Aircoookie/WLED-Docs/docs/basics/faq.md

 In contrast, the slider **underneath the color wheel only** applies to the **currently selected color** and will not affect the brightness of other colors or Palettes.
 It is recommended to use this slider only if you like a darker version of a color alongside other, brighter colors.
 It should not be used to control the overall brightness, so it is preferable to leave it on maximum and instead use the master brightness control.

 There is a third brightness slider in each Segment panel.
 This serves the same purpose as master brightness, but limited to that segment.
 Please note that this does not override the master brightness, but instead is an additional downscaling.
 (If you set both Master and Segment brightness sliders to 50%, the resulting brightness is 25%)

 ### My Segments are gone after a reboot!

 Segments are non-persistant by default.
 If you want to load your preset at every startup, just do the following:

 - Set your segments up as desired
-- Go into the Favorites tab in the web UI, click the save checkbox and save the config to a preset and keep the ID in mind (e.g. `1`)
+- Go into the Favorites tab in the web UI, click the save checkbox and save the config to preset slot number `16`
-- In LED settings, set `Boot Preset` to the preset-number you created (e.g. `1`)
+- In LED settings, set `Boot Preset` to `16`

-Note: In very old versions of WLED it was only possible to save segments to preset `16`
+This will be improved in a future release, so that you will be able to save multiple segment configurations!

 ### May I sell a product running WLED?